 Where can you find us?

-We are open from 6 pm to 11 pm from Monday to Friday and 12 noon to 11 pm on Saturday, Sunday and Bank Holidays.
+We are open from 6 pm to 10 pm from Monday to Sunday and Bank Holidays.

 Mind in Bexley 2a Devonshire Road, Bexleyheath, DA6 8DS